dmyersturnbull/typed-dfs/README.md

 **[See the docs 📚](https://typed-dfs.readthedocs.io/en/stable/)** for more information.

 ### 🔌 Serialization support

+Like Pandas, TypedDfs can read and write to various formats.
+It provides the methods `read_file` and `write_file`, which guess the format from the filename extension.
+For example, `df.write_file("myfile.snappy)` writes Parquet files, and `df.write_file("myfile.tab.gz")` writes a gzipped, tab-delimited file.
+The `read_file` method works the same way: `MyDf.read_file("myfile.feather")` will read an Apache Arrow Feather file, and `MyDf.read_file("myfile.json.gzip")`reads a gzipped JSON file.
+You can pass keyword arguments to those functions.

 Serialization is provided through Pandas, and some formats require additional packages.
 Pandas does not specify compatible versions, so typed-dfs specifies